colekev/nba_win_prob_calc/README.md

 #### The Models

-The most logical classifier to use for predicting a categorical outcome, like whether the visiting team was going to win or not, is logistic regression.
+The most logical classifier to use for predicting a categorical outcome - like whether the visiting team was going to win or not - is logistic regression.
 I applied the `glm()` [function in R](http://www.statmethods.net/advstats/glm.html) using the "binomial" family to the training data set.

 For illustrative purposes, I picked out one game out of the cross-validation set to check if the output looked logical.